pluteski/speech-to-text/blog/content/life30_review.md

 > (“dissipation” means causing entropy to increase, typically by
 > turning useful energy into heat, often while doing useful work in the process)”

 My eyes and my mind start to open.
+This reminds me of [autocatalysis](https://en.wikipedia.org/wiki/Autocatalysis#Role_in_origin_of_life) and [dissipative structures theories](https://en.wikipedia.org/wiki/Ilya_Prigogine#Dissipative_structures_theory) for explaining [the origin of life](http://www.newcriticals.com/what-is-life-part-i-dissipative-structures-and-catalysis/print).
+Why would Prof Tegmark be basing his arguments about AI on the origins of life?
+We are about to find out.

-Then, we move on to “dissipation by replication”:
+He moves on to “dissipation by replication”:

 > “Whereas earlier, the particles seemed as though they were trying to
 > increase average messiness [life had] a different goal: